Early Works: Kenneth Lonergan

 “Early Works,” a new series in Esopus, will make periodic incursions into the purest source of creativity: the unbridled sensibilities of a child.
 Each installment will feature examples of youthful work that represents the first glimmers of creativity from well-known artists and writers.
 We inaugurate the series with a contribution from acclaimed playwright and filmmaker Kenneth Lonergan, who shares a collection of books he began writing and illustrating as a young boy.
 Coming from the creator of such keenly observed plays as This is Our Youth and Lobby Hero and the nuanced, character-driven films You Can Count on Me and Margaret, their subject matter may come as something of a surprise.

-Born in 1962 and raised on New York City’s Upper West Side, playwright and filmmaker Kenneth Lonergan is a playwright and filmmaker whose plays include Lobby Hero (2001; winner of the Outer Critics Circle Best Play Award); The Waverly Gallery (2000; Pulitzer Prize finalist); and This Is Our Youth (1996; Drama Desk Best Play nominee).
-His first film, You Can Count on Me, was nominated for an Academy Award for best screenplay; his second, Margaret, was released in 2011 and proclaimed a “masterpiece” by The New York Times.
-Lonergan’s 2016 film, Manchester by the Sea, won Lonergan an Academy Award for Best Original Screenplay and was nominated in multiple other categories.
+Born in 1962 and raised on New York City’s Upper West Side, playwright and filmmaker Kenneth Lonergan attended Wesleyan University and earned his B.F.A. from New York University’s playwriting program.
+His plays include Medieval Play (2012), The Starry Messenger (2009), Lobby Hero (2001; winner of the Outer Critics Circle Best Play Award), The Waverly Gallery (2000; Pulitzer Prize finalist), and This Is Our Youth (1996; Drama Desk Best Play nominee).
+Lonergan wrote the screenplay for Analyze This (1991) and cowrote Martin Scorsese’s Gangs of New York, which received Writers Guild of America and Academy Award nominations for Best Original Screenplay.
+His first film, You Can Count on Me, was nominated for an Academy Award for Best Screenplay and won the 2000 Sundance Festival’s Grand Jury Prize.
+Lonergan’s second film, Margaret, was released in 2011 and rereleased in an extended version recut by Lonergan in 2012.
+The film, which starred Anna Paquin in a performance that earned her an Actress-of-the-Year award from the London Critics Circle, was called a “masterpiece” by The New York Times.
+Lonergan won the Academy Award for Best Original Screenplay and the BAFTA Award for Best Original Screenplay at the 70th British Academy Film Awards for Manchester by the Sea (2016).
+Lonergan resides in New York City’s Greenwich Village with his wife, the actress J. Smith-Cameron, and their daughter.